elginbeloy/trading/ap22/README.md

 ### 4. get_x_y.py

-X data is the normalized bar data and Y is the tripple barrier method.
+X data is the normalized bar data and Y is the triple barrier method.
-Normilization methods and labeling should be reconsidered and researched.
+Normalization methods and labeling should be reconsidered and researched.

 ### 5. model.py / ap22.py